 Of course, there’s never a guarantee of one’s ability to create wealth, but, these 7 traits are what Stanley determined to be the attributes that were most common amongst the PAWs.

-Notice that of the 8 steps I listed above, a few of them are consistent with points six and seven from Stanley’s list, in particular, an individuals ability to understand how to target economic opportunities, and then, having the wherewithal to seek out those opportunities, take appropriate risk, and then profit from that risk.
+Notice that of the 8 steps I listed above, a few of them are consistent with points six and seven from Stanley’s list, in particular, an individual ability to understand how to target economic opportunities, and then, having the wherewithal to seek out those opportunities, take the appropriate risk, and then profit from that risk.

 That’s the key.
 Understanding risk, and then taking appropriate action to profit from that risk.